Disk Clone vs System Migration: Understanding the Key Differences

-Disk cloning involves creating an exact replica of a hard drive.
+Disk clone involves creating an exact replica of a hard drive.
 This process copies every bit of data from the source disk to a target disk.
-The primary purpose of disk cloning is to preserve all system files, applications, and settings.
-Users often choose cloning for complete system backups or hardware upgrades.
+The primary purpose of disk clone is to preserve all system files, applications, and settings.
+Users often choose cloning for complete system backups or hardware upgrades like cloning ssd to a larger ssd.
 Cloning ensures that the new drive functions identically to the original.

 Users frequently employ disk cloning in several scenarios: